algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## loads

-- Opcode: 0x3e
+- Encoding: 0x3e
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ath scratch space value.
 All scratch spaces are 0 at program start.
 - Availability: v5

 ## stores

-- Opcode: 0x3f
+- Encoding: 0x3f
 - Stack: ..., A: uint64, B &rarr; ...
 - store B to the Ath scratch space
 - Availability: v5

 ## bnz target

-- Opcode: 0x40 {int16 branch offset, big-endian}
+- Encoding: 0x40 {int16 branch offset, big-endian}
 - Stack: ..., A: uint64 &rarr; ...
 - branch to TARGET if value A is not zero